History of Columbia University: Expansion and Madison Avenue campus (1857–1896)

-In 1857, the College moved from Park Place to a primarily Gothic Revival campus on 49th Street and Madison Avenue, at the former site of the New York Institute for the Instruction of the Deaf and Dumb, where it remained for the next fifty years.
-The transition to the new campus coincided with a new outlook for the college; during the commencement of that year, College President Charles King proclaimed Columbia "a university".
+The transition to the new campus coincided with a new outlook for the college; during the 1857 commencement, College President Charles King proclaimed Columbia "a university".
 During the last half of the nineteenth century, under the leadership of President F.A.P.
 Barnard, the institution rapidly assumed the shape of a true modern university.
 Columbia Law School was founded in 1858, and in 1864 the School of Mines, the country's first such institution and the precursor to today's Fu Foundation School of Engineering and Applied Science, was established.
+The Graduate Faculties in Political Science, Philosophy, and Pure Science awarded its first PhD in 1875.
 Barnard College for women, established by the eponymous Columbia president, was established in 1889; the Columbia University College of Physicians and Surgeons came under the aegis of the University in 1891, followed by Teachers College, Columbia University in 1893.
-The Graduate Faculties in Political Science, Philosophy, and Pure Science awarded its first PhD in 1875.
-This period also witnessed the inauguration of Columbia's participation in intercollegiate sports, with the creation of the baseball team in 1867, the organization of the football team in 1870, and the creation of a crew team by 1873.
-The first intercollegiate Columbia football game was a 6–3 loss to Rutgers.
-The Columbia Daily Spectator began publication during this period as well, in 1877.